FREQUENTLY ASKED QUESTIONS AND FUN FACTS

 Did you say Mime?

 I found my theatrical voice through physical theatre.
 Mime seemed to the perfect pairing for opera, understanding timing tempo, physical and musical gestures and isolations.
-My mime teachers have included Jeanine Thompson, Gregg Goldston, and Chuck Hudson.
+My mime teachers have included Jeanine Thompson, Gregg Goldston, Chuck Hudson and Bill Bowers.